 One successful Shirley Spragge Bursary applicant will be awarded the following to attend the annual Conference:

-Applications for the 2018 Shirley Spragge Bursary will be accepted between February 19 and March 9.
-The winner will be announced in late March 2018.
+Applications for the 2019 Shirley Spragge Bursary will be accepted until March 8, 2019.

 Shirley Spragge was an archivist of Queen's University and archivist of the Anglican diocese of Ontario.
 She died on August 1995 in Kingston of scleroderma.
 Born 22 July 1929 in Toronto, she received an honours history degree from the University of Toronto in 1952.
 She was married in 1953 to Godfrey Spragge, a professor of urban planning at Queen's.
 She is survived by her two sons, John Godfrey (Allison MacDuffee) and Michael Peter Cox (Lynne Foran).

 Shirley first connected to the practical work of archives through the Ontario Archives, where her father-in-law George Spragge was serving as Provincial Archivist.
 In 1956 she worked under the direction of Dr. T.R.
 Millman to complete an inventory of the papers of the Reverend T.B.R.
 Westgate, a collection that is still useful to researchers interested in mission schools in Africa and more importantly in the continuing assessment of the impact of the Residential Schools for Indigenous Canadians.
 She introduced the first modem descriptive practices to the then fledging Anglican General Synod Archives.